-What was said and written can’t be used against the maker of the statements in court.
+What was said and written in without prejudice communications can’t be used in court.

 - any admission or concession - statements against a party's own interests, and

-- any other material which might effect the result of the case.
+- any other material which might have an impact on the result of the case.